-Our deep bench of experienced technology transaction lawyers represents a wide variety of technology-based companies, ranging from a Fortune 500 enterprise that provides technology products and services to the banking and financial industries, to startups offering novel technology in the health care sector, to a software licensor whose proprietary commercial products are widely used throughout the residential construction industry.
-Representation of technology vendors includes mergers and acquisitions up to $1 billion in value, strategic joint ventures (both domestic and international) and the purchase and sale of software licenses and cloud-based products and services.
+Our roster of highly experienced technology transaction lawyers represents a wide variety of companies on both the developer and user sides of the transaction process.
+On the developer side, our clients range from a Fortune 500 enterprise whose software products and services are used in the banking and financial sectors to startups whose novel technology is licensed to hospitals, care facilities, and medical practices throughout the health care sector, to a software licensor whose proprietary commercial products are widely used throughout the residential construction industry.
+Representations of technology vendors include mergers and acquisitions up to $1 billion in value, strategic joint ventures (both domestic and international) and the purchase and sale of software licenses and cloud-based products and services.

-Our attorneys understand that not all technology transactions are equal.
-Technology contracts come with additional liability versus other traditional goods, and typically, service providers and vendors are quick to allocate risk to the purchaser.
-Whether it’s a Software as a Service (SaaS) subscription or a software license, a new enterprise implementation or an outsourced development, we have a deep understanding of how technology functions in various system environments, which helps us identify problems that may not be readily apparent.
-We have an intimate understanding of the technology and economic ecosystems in which our clients operate.
+Whether it’s a Software as a Service (SaaS) agreement or a software license, a new enterprise implementation or an outsourced development, we have a deep understanding of how technology functions in various system environments, which helps us identify problems that may not be readily apparent.
+We have an intimate understanding of the technology and economic ecosystems in which our clients operate, especially in emerging technologies including blockchain, nonfungible tokens (NFTs) and virtual/augmented reality.
+We also have a wealth of knowledge in advising on fintech and regtech payment systems.
 As a result, we add value not only in crafting and negotiating commercial agreements driven by technology, but also in supporting clients in their analysis of business terms and offering helpful insight into what we see as standard and emerging in the marketplace.

 Our technology attorneys are supported by attorneys across disciplines, including a Certified Ethical Hacker (C|EH) and Certified Information Privacy Professionals (CIPP/US and CIPP/E) experienced with matters involving both U.S. and international privacy and data security laws.
 They work closely with our technology transactions attorneys to develop and implement strategies to allow our clients the flexibility to utilize customer data in meaningful ways, while managing risks.
 As clients encounter new marketplace opportunities, we routinely provide counsel regarding strategies to effectively transfer and manage personal information in compliance with global laws and regulations, including the General Data Protection Regulation (GDPR).